jon-jacky/Piety/piety/README.md

 in progress.  *Session* could also work with other kinds of jobs (besides terminal applications).

-    # This class was created to support a console terminal session
-    #  that initially runs a Python interpreter, which then starts other jobs.
-    # But there is no dependence here on a console or Python interpreter,
-    #  so this class might also manage other kinds of sessions and jobs.

-### Job class ###
+### Jobs ###

-The *Job* class provides a standard interface to an application to enable *Session* (or another job control facility) to start, run, and stop it, by itself or along with other applications.
-A *Job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and execute commands, and the callables it uses to start (or resume) and stop (or pause).
-The *Job* class was motivated by terminal applications, but it could work with other kinds.
+A *job* class provides a standard interface to an application to enable *Session* (or another job control facility) to start, run, and stop it, by itself or along with other applications.
+A *job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and execute commands, and the callables it uses to start (or resume) and stop (or pause).

+The *Console* class defined in *console/console.py* is the *job* class for terminal applications.
+Applications that use other events (than terminal input) require another job class.

 ### Event Loop: run function, eventloop and cycle modules ###